sergeicu/sundai-global/Constitution.md

 ### Frolic
 Sundai is a space and time to co-create, explore, rest, enjoy and spend time together with brilliant, open-minded and kind people.
 It is also a time to have fun ('frolic').
 A place to take your mind away from structured work, and to enjoy your day off.

 Frolic.
-Have fun.
-Sunday runs highly encouraged in the middle of the day.
+Have fun. e.g. go for a run in the middle of a hack day, play a short volleyball match, do a music jam.

 ### Share Openly
 We open source each hack and post our progress each Sunday on www.sundai.club/projects.
 We demo our hacks wherever we go and teach workshops on what we learn.